 - Graphic Design Studios: As designer in a graphic design studio, start-ups, small and medium-size professional branding and marketing companies involved in a wide range of projects from conceptualization to execution.

-- Graphic Design in R&D Department of Corporations: As designer to enhance product graphics, designing collaterals and marketing material for the company’s services and products.
+- Designer in R&D Department of Corporations: Work as a designer and research associate to enhance company’s products, services, work on documentation, presentations, and marketing material for the company’s new initiatives.

 - Advertising Firms: Junior to mid-level designer in the creative department of an advertising firm, to contribute at various stages of the creative process.